openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/examples/scripts/README.md

 At this point, you'll have a _fairly_ complete `house.items` file for use in openHAB.
 The conversion process takes a number of steps to aid in generating unique Item names in the generated content, but any output in the _Duplicate Item names_ section should be addressed prior to use as an openHAB Items file.

 The tool includes almost all of the _by-hand_ conversion rules used in other MiOS user's openHAB Configurations.
-Things like _SwitchPower1/Status_ become an openHAB `Switch` Item for example.
+MiOS UPnP State variables like `SwitchPower1/Status` become an openHAB `Switch` Item for example.

 The generator tools will get you close to a working openHAB Items file, especially for commonly used MiOS Device types.
 For exotic MiOS Device Types, not handled by the MiOS internal defaults, the Items file will need to be augmented with the appropriate MAP Transformations.
 This involves editing the file, and adding the appropriate `in:`, `out:`, and `command:` parameters per the documentation for the MiOS Binding.